tayloraswift/jpeg/examples/README.md

 > * *convert intra-data unit grid coordinates to zigzag indices*
 > * *access values from a quantization table*

-In the [basic decoding](#basic-decoding) tutorial, we used the single-stage `.decompress(path:)` function to inflate a JPEG file from disk directly to its `Data.Rectangular` representation.
+In the [basic decoding](#basic-decoding) tutorial, we used the single-stage `decompress(path:)` function to inflate a JPEG file from disk directly to its `JPEG.Data.Rectangular` representation.
 This time, we will decompress the file to an intermediate representation modeled by the `JPEG.Data.Spectral` type.

 ```swift
 import JPEG